Erie County Department of Health (ECDOH)

 I am a landlord.
 What will be required of me and my tenants to participate?

-The program staff and contractors performing the work will require entry to the until numerous times throughout the project.
+The program staff and contractors performing the work will require entry to the unit numerous times throughout the project.
 It will be necessary for you to assist in coordinating this.
 Without access, the work cannot be completed at specified in your contract and required by HUD guidelines.

 ESPECIALLY FOR HOMEBASED DAYCARE OPERATORS AND FOSTER HOMES!